symbolibre/symbolibre/doc/applet-dev.rst

 In the above example, if the button has active focus, the F1 key label reads "Bar", otherwise it reads "Foo".

+Normally the search stops once an item that specifies function keys if found.
+If the ``FunctionBar.combine`` attribute is set to ``true``, the search will continue and the function keys will combine with whatever the next parent to define function keys provides.
+Remember that since the search is bottom-up, the ``combine`` property should be set on the child.